OFYA61/owm/README.md

 For each display configuration, a config file in `$HOME/.config/owm/output/` will get generated.
 The files name will be the serials of all the displays sorted in alphabetical orders concatinated with `:`.
 You can modify the position, resolution, and refresh rate.
 Needs restart to take affect.

+**TODO**: WRite docs around display arrangement

+### Keybinds

+The keybinds file can be found in `$HOME/.config/owm/keybind/keybinds`.
+If one doesnt' exist, on startup it'll get created with the default values.
+See the default keybinds at `./src/config/Keybinds.zig` to see how to configure keybinds.

+**TODO**: Write docs around keybinds.

 ## TODO

 - [ ] Keybindings